robmiller/jekyll-resize/README.md

 end
 ```

-Then use it like this in markdown or HTML:
+Use it like this in markdown or HTML:

 ```liquid
 {{ image_path | resize: '800x800>' }}
 ```

-This takes care of both generating the thumbnail image for you as well as providing a link to the file.
+That takes care of both generating the thumbnail image for you as well as providing a link to the file - magic.

 See more details in [Usage](#usage) section.

-## About
+## Features

-Forked from [CloudCannon/jekyll-resize](https://github.com/CloudCannon/jekyll-resize) ([RubyGems jekyll-resize](https://rubygems.org/gems/jekyll-resize)) to add Jekyll 4 support for my projects.

-Notable changes:

-- Updated [jekyll-resize.gemspec](/jekyll-resize.gemspec) to use Jekyll 4.
-- Added `require "mini_magick"` to the [jekyll-resize.rb](/lib/jekyll-resize.rb) file to avoid a runtime error as constant `MiniMagick::Image` not defined (this error was not present on Jekyll 3).
-- Created README.md file.
+- create downsized images from your existing images
+- done at build time so thumbnails are always up to date
+- resize only images that need to be resized
+- provides an easy way to embed the image
+- allow any dimensions you wish.
+- the full-size image is unaffected.

 ## Requirements